-Results Figure 3 plots a binscatter of the cross-sectional relationship between the leave-oneout state audit rate and hospital audit rate in the border hospital sample.
-The leave-one-out audit rate explains 34 percent of the variation in the actual audit rate.
-There is a positive linear relationship between the two and it is not driven by outliers, which supports using a linear specification.
+Results Figure 3 plots a binscatter of the cross-sectional relationship between the leave-one-out state audit rate and hospital audit rate in the border hospital sample.
+The leave-one-out audit rate explains 70 percent of the variation in the actual audit rate, with a coefficient of 1.07.
+There is a positive linear relationship between the two, and it is not driven by outliers, which supports using a linear specification.

-Figure 4 presents the first set of main results from Equation 1: the IV event study coefficients on hospital-level outcomes.
+Figure 4 presents the first set of main results from Equation 3: the event study coefficients on hospital-level outcomes, scaled by the cross-sectional correlation between the audit rate and the leave-one-out audit rate (1.04).
 Table 3 reports the yearly coefficients for 2011 to 2015 (for brevity, the pre-2011 coefficients are estimated but not reported in the table).
 Figures 4a and 4b plot the results for log Medicare admissions and log Medicare inpatient revenue, where inpatient revenue is defined as the sum of all Medicare inpatient payments.
-Hospitals with higher audit rates do not seem to be on differential pre-trends relative to their neighbors on the other side of the border, which supports making the parallel trends assumption.
+Hospitals with higher audit rates do not seem to be on differential pre-trends relative to their neighbors on the other side of the border, which supports the parallel trends assumption.
 Starting in 2011, there is a decline and then a plateau in Medicare admissions and inpatient revenue among hospitals with higher audit rates.
-A one percentage point increase in 2011 audit rate results in a 1.1 percent decrease in admissions in 2011, which increases in magnitude to a 1.9 percent decrease by 2012 and 2013.
-Similarly, a one percentage point increase in 2011 audit rate results in a 1.0 percent decrease in inpatient revenue in 2011, and then a 1.7 percent decrease in 2012 and 2.8 percent decrease in 2013.
+A one percentage point increase in the 2011 audit rate results in a 1.1 percent decrease in admissions in 2011, which increases in magnitude to a 1.9 percent decrease by 2012 and 2013.
+Similarly, a one percentage point increase in the 2011 audit rate results in a 1.0 percent decrease in inpatient revenue in 2011, and then a 1.7 percent decrease in 2012 and 2.8 percent decrease in 2013.

-Next, I turn to the administrative burden RAC auditing had on hospitals.
-Figure 4 and Table 3 columns 5-6 present results on two dimensions of this burden: hospital administration costs and IT adoption.
-Figure 4c plots estimates of the effect on log administration costs, as reported in hospital cost reports.
-A one percentage point increase in RAC auditing in 2011 results in an immediate 1.5 percent uptick in administration costs, but this increase lasts for only about a year.
+Next, I turn to the administrative burden RAC auditing has on hospitals.
+Figure 4 and

+Table 3 columns 5-6 present results on two dimensions of this burden: hospital administrative costs and IT adoption.
+Figure 4c plots estimates of the effect on log administrative costs, as reported in hospital cost reports.
+A one percentage point increase in RAC auditing in 2011 results in an immediate 1.5 percent uptick in administrative costs, but this increase lasts for only about a year.